ibm-cloud-docs/Registry/ts_add_namespace.md

 Setting up a namespace fails in {{site.data.keyword.registrylong}}.
 {: shortdesc}

-When you run `ibmcloud cr namespace-add`, you're unable to set your entered value as the namespace.
+When you run `ibmcloud cr namespace-add`, you are unable to set your entered value as the namespace.
 {: tsSymptoms}

 The following alternatives are possible causes: